Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Construction of approximate unstable Lipschitz foliations

-\item[(viii)] $\| \partial_{x^s} H \|_{\cC^0}\le C\rho$ and $\| \partial_{x^s} H \|_{\cC^\varpi} \le C\rho^{6/5-116\varpi/15}$. \end{itemize} \end{theorem}
+\item[(viii)] $| \partial_{x^s} H |_{\cC^0}\le C\rho$ and $| \partial_{x^s} H |_{\cC^\varpi} \le C\rho^{6/5-116\varpi/15}$. \end{itemize} \end{theorem}

 The rest of the section is devoted to the proof of the above Theorem.
 We will first (Subsections~ \ref{sec:step1}--\ref{sec:step4}) construct a foliation with the (analogue of the) above properties in a neighborhood of $P^+(W)$ in the phase space $\cM$ of the billiard map and then (Subsection~ \ref{sec:step5}) describe how to lift it to $W$ to get a foliation for the billiard flow.
-Before this, we mention a remark which will be useful below:
+We denote analogous objects for the map-foliation by $\overline\bF$, $\barG$, $\bDelta_\up$, etc.